E-Cigarette Waste Disposal

 According to the EPA, unused nicotine is characterized as a P-listed waste, which means that it is an acute hazardous waste that originates with a discarded commercial chemical product.
 Acute hazardous waste does count towards a business’ hazardous waste generator category, and generating just one kilogram of acutely hazardous waste per month will qualify them for Very Small Quantity Generator status (VSQG).

 Furthermore, it is necessary to keep in mind that most states are authorized to implement RCRA regulations themselves, and they are free to make more stringent hazardous waste requirements.
 Though one kilogram of acutely hazardous waste is the federal cutoff for VSQG status, your state may have a lower threshold.
+To learn how to dispose of e-cigarettes according to your state’s regulations, reach out to health agencies near you.

+So, how can you dispose of e-cigarettes properly?
 If you have any E-liquid waste to dispose of, contact Clean Management for a free quote.